RationAI/xopat/src/README.md

 Many features are available through ``modules`` that implement additional important functionality.

-### Metadata in the Viewer
-It is important to keep the viewer context free: this is done by sending all necessary data through the configuration in the POST.
-You probably noticed already that everything is handled here using JSON.
-However, you might
-need to send and integrate these further in the viewer.
-To do so, you are encouraged to employ the global metadata API: todo docs
- - metadata can be set and read using the global ``APPLICATION_CONTEXT.metadata``
-   - a ``MetaStore`` object you can configure the behaviour of in `config_meta.js`
-   - this class can be re-used for internal metadata parsing as well
- - this metadata is sent within all JSON POST requests automatically, unless set
-   - prefer using ``UTILITIES.fetchJSON``
-   - to avoid sending the config metadata, do
-     - not use POST or
-     - define ``metadata`` in the POST object, e.g. your own metadata object
-   - use the last parameter of the function
-     - ``false`` to disable the sending of metadata
-     - ``["array", "of", "keys"]`` to specify what meta to send

-So for example, an authentication can look like follows:
- - send your data in the viewer configuration (`meta` property)
- - possibly adjust the ``MetaStore`` implementation
-   - do not modify existing API - functions
- - use the metadata
-   - read the user data through ``APPLICATION_CONTEXT.metadata`` as `MetaStore` instance anywhere in the viewer
-   - read the user data in the POST requests as ``metadata`` field made from viewer via ``UTILITIES.fetchJSON``
-       - builtin API always uses this method
-   - optionally, send metadata in response as well and parse it using ``new MetaStore(object)``

 ### UI
 For easier UI renderings, ``ui_components.js`` define simple basic building blocks for basic elements, actions and containers (e.g. menus). ``user_interface.js`` creates